Can the right consumer mailing list light a fire under your B2C lead generation program?

 You can see that your cost per response varies based on the age range.
 In fact, the group with children age 7 to 12 delivered a cost per response of only $21.25.

-Some brokers are better than others.
+Some compilers and brokers are better than others.
 Just like any other business.

 You can select specific geographical areas — defined as broadly as states and counties, or more precisely — by address radius, town, Zip Code, groups of Zip Codes, or even specific postal carrier routes.